 Furthermore, blueberries are also lower in sugar than some other fruits.
 This is preferred since bearded dragons should not have a diet that is high in sugar.
 However, it is important to keep in mind that intrinsically, almost all fruit (including blueberries) contain undesirable levels of sugar.

 Blueberries are not without their downsides.
 These include the following:

 The key nutritional takeaway is that blueberries are a beneficial source of antioxidants, vitamins, and minerals when offered to your pet in moderation.

 How Many Blueberries Can They Eat?

 The number of blueberries a bearded dragon can eat depends on the diet they eat throughout the day.
 The rule of the thumb is to offer blueberries or any kind of fruit as a treat, perhaps once a week or so.
 Each serving should consist of about 1-2 berries, at most.
 It is best to offer your pet a high amount of variety in their diet rather than just offering them blueberries as the sole fruit.

 Just like any food though, you need to keep portion control in mind.
-While blueberries are chock full of healthy vitamins and minerals, they’re also loaded with sugar.
-Sticking to one or two blueberries at a time is ideal.
+While blueberries are chock full of healthy vitamins and minerals, they’re also somewhat high in sugar.

-Make sure you only give them clean and washed blueberries.
-If you can find organically grown blueberries, those are even better.
+Make sure you only give them raw, fresh, clean and washed blueberries.
 However, be sure to practice portion control and don’t feed them too many, as fruits should be considered a treat for them.